GAME RESULTGame Result

 However, in the 81st minute.
 After stealing the throw-in from Abe's left cross, Lucas receives the ball that Kanazawa put in the area.
 Lucas breaks through the marker with a sharp turn and dribbles in the center while confirming the position of the opponent's goalkeeper, then shoots a controlled shot with a side kick of his right foot.
 The ball pierces the net on the right side and goes into the goal!!
 The stadium is filled with excitement and enthusiasm due to this dramatic development.
 In the final stages, Nagoya continues to attack without allowing a counterattack, and the time is up.
 In front of the stands filled with 25,167 people, Nagoya achieves a dramatic comeback victory after 4 years and their first victory in 90 minutes.
 They also rise to 4th place in the rankings, while also decorating their final home game.

-【Player Comments】《Lucas》"The first goal was a situation that happens once or twice in a season.
-However, we were trailing, so I tried to forcefully break through, and it resulted in a good outcome.
-In the first half, maybe due to fatigue, we couldn't find our rhythm.
-In the second half, even though we were trailing by two goals, the players who came on as substitutes pushed forward with everyone's feelings.
+[Player Comments]《Lucas》"The first goal was a situation that happens once or twice in a season.
+However, since we were trailing, I tried to break through forcefully, and that led to a good result.
+In the first half, perhaps due to fatigue, everyone struggled to find their rhythm.
+In the second half, we were still trailing by two goals, but the players who came on as substitutes pushed everyone's spirits forward.
 I think Miyazawa's feelings were conveyed.
-As a forward, I always feel responsible for scoring goals.
-My goal was a goal that was born from the team's hard work, but I will continue to fight with a sense of responsibility.
-The victory is thanks to the support of many fans and it is a source of strength for me."《Miyazawa》"I was instructed to kick long balls and I entered the game.
-I could clearly hear the cheers from the stands when I was substituted, and it made me happy.
-It was my first time playing with Kajiyama, but the atmosphere changed and we scored a goal, so I'm glad we won.
-I have been practicing for this day and I wanted to give it my all.
-There were various conflicts, but it is important to show good play in the stadium.
-I realized that the fighting spirit is crucial, so I want to continue to show it from now on."
+Regarding the goal, of course, as a forward, I always feel a sense of responsibility.
+My goal was born from the efforts of the whole team, but I will continue to fight with a sense of responsibility from now on.
+The victory is thanks to many fans, and it has been a source of support for us." 《Miyazawa》"I was instructed to kick long balls when I came on.
+I could clearly hear the cheers from the stands during the substitution, and I was happy.
+It was my first time playing in a match with Kajiyama, but ultimately the atmosphere changed, we scored a goal, and I’m glad we won.
+We have been practicing for this day, and I wanted to give it my all.
+There were various conflicts, but it is important to show good plays in the stadium.
+I realized that having a fighting spirit is crucial, so I want to continue to express that going forward."

-[Summary of the press conference by Coach Hara] "In the previous match against Ichihara, although we didn't lose, all the players felt like they had lost.
-It was difficult to switch gears, but I told the players, 'Ichihara's fighting spirit is amazing.
-Let's fight with that same spirit even if we are trailing.'
-And today, that's exactly what happened.
-Even after falling behind 0-2, they didn't fear and continued to push forward.
-After the previous match, the players felt physically heavy, especially Baba who had a tough time with marking and played three matches in a week, so his movements were sluggish.
-At halftime, I told them, 'Let's fight with a strong mentality even if we concede a goal.'
-But we conceded the second goal, and honestly, there was a bit of panic.
-From there, Kajiyama, Abe, and Miyazawa came on as substitutes and changed the flow of the game.
-Kajiyama has great ball control and dribbling skills while using his body.
-He was away from the team during the two-round expedition, but we gradually integrated him into the team in the previous match.
-Today, when he came on, the team settled down and started moving.
-And then there's Miyazawa.
-Since I became the coach, his left-footed soccer has been a key point, and he has been a regular starter even when he was a bit tired.
-However, this season, he faced tighter marking, and there was a balance issue with Makoto Imano - Imano moving forward and Miyazawa staying back.
-But recently, he has been very focused in training, so I brought him on in that situation today, and when I saw his passionate play, I almost cried.
-He was putting his body on the line and going for the ball even with his head.
-I think he had just forgotten to do that before.
-He was just trying too hard to do everything perfectly, but he already has great qualities.
-I would be happy if this boosts his confidence.
-Even without Kelly, Baba, Kajiyama, and Ishikawa stepped up when he got injured.
-Suzuki was a bit quiet in the first half, but if he fights like he did in the second half, his strengths will shine through.
-Above all, I'm happy that we didn't give up easily in front of such passionate supporters and that the substitute players played with their hearts.
-We will adjust for a week and aim to finish the season with a win against Reds."
+[Summary of Coach Hara's Press Conference] "In the last match against Ichihara, although we didn't lose, I felt that all the players had a sense of defeat.
+It was difficult to switch that mindset, and I told the players, 'Ichihara's fighting spirit is wonderful.
+Even if we fall behind, let's fight with that kind of spirit.'
+And today, it turned out to be just that kind of situation, but after going down 0-2, they bravely moved forward without fear.
+After the last match, the players were definitely feeling heavy, especially Baba, who had tough marking, and with a schedule of three matches in a week, he seemed sluggish.
+At halftime, I said, 'Even if we concede a goal, let's fight with a strong mindset,' but we ended up conceding a second goal, and honestly, there was a bit of panic.
+From there, I brought in Kajiyama, Abe, and Miyazawa, and the players who came on changed the flow of the game.
+Kajiyama has great qualities, like soft ball touches and dribbling while using his body.
+He was away from the team during the Toulon expedition, but I used him from the second half in the last match to help him get accustomed.
+Today, when he came on, the ball settled, and the movement started.
+Then there's Miyazawa.
+Since I became the coach, his left foot has been a key point, and he has always been a starter, even when a bit tired.
+However, this season, the marking has become tougher, and there were concerns about the balance with Konno—where Konno moves forward and he stays back.
+But in recent practices, he has been very motivated, so I put him in at that moment today, and seeing his passionate play almost brought me to tears.
+He was putting his body on the line, going to win the ball even with his head.
+I think he just forgot that until now.
+He was just trying too hard to do everything well, but he has wonderful qualities inherently.
+I would be happy if this brings him back to life.
+Even without Kelly, Baba and Kajiyama stepped up, and even with Ishikawa injured, Suzuki came in.
+Suzuki was a bit dormant in the first half, but if he fights like he did in the second half, his strengths will show.
+Above all, in front of so many supporters, I am glad that we didn't give up easily and kept fighting until the end, especially the substitutes who played with passion.
+We will adjust for a week and want to finish by beating the Reds in the final match."